BTU (Heating & Cooling) Calculator

 What Is a BTU?

 A BTU (British Thermal Unit) is the amount of energy needed to raise the temperature of one pound of water by one degree Fahrenheit.
-In HVAC, BTU/hr measures how much heat a system can add (heating) or remove (cooling) per hour.
-Higher BTU ratings mean more capacity.
+It is the standard measurement for heating and cooling capacity in the United States.
+One BTU equals approximately 1,055 joules.
+In HVAC applications, capacity is measured in BTU/hr - how much heat a system can add or remove per hour.

 |---|---|---|